Molinia (Purple Moor Grass)

 Grasses can look just as good in the winter check this link for images of winter grasses.

-An impressive garden to see grasses in late summer and Spring is the Hillier garden in Romsey Hampshire its well worth a visit in Autumn to see all the magnificent trees in their Autumn colour and the grasses all around and in the long herbaceous borders.
+An impressive garden in which to see grasses in late summer and Spring is the Hillier garden in Romsey Hampshire.
+It is well worth a visit in Autumn to see the magnificent trees in their Autumn colour, an extensive range of grasses and the long herbaceous borders.
 Some of the images on this page were taken there and see also on Pinterest.